apache/pulsar-site/versioned_docs/version-2.11.x/functions-debug-cli.md

     --name ExclamationFunctio6
 ```

-As shown below, the `get` command shows input, output, runtime, and other information about the `_ExclamationFunctio6_` function.
+As shown below, the `get` command shows input, output, runtime, and other information about the `ExclamationFunction` function.

 ```json
 {